 Make Sure That Your Data Protections Tools Can Paint the Whole Picture

 Currently few, if any, tools can comprehensively provide these answers in a succinct, provable way to be used as evidentiary control points.
 When cybersecurity practitioners are deploying data protection solutions that can try to keep data from being leaked and exfiltrated they are not thinking along these legal terms and statutes.
 They are only looking to handle containment and or transport and doing their best to try to keep breaches from occurring.
 This leaves the company and the legal team without the means to deal with breach investigations and legal requirements when breaches do occur.

 If you can’t paint a clear picture you are going to find yourself potentially indemnifiable for the breach in question.
 In order to change this posture, here are two recommended actions items for vendors and customers:

 - Vendors should be looking to offer these data views and legal control points in their offerings.

 - Customers should improve their relationship with the legal teams when it comes to security tool selection.
 Make sure that the solution you choose is helping your legal team help you.

-Elliot Lewis is the CEO of Encryptics, a cybersecurity technology and professional services company.
-Encryptics provides evolutionary technology for self-protecting data using “intelligent armor”, as well as state-of-the-art cybersecurity strategy and design consulting services.
+Elliot Lewis is the CEO of Keyavi Data (formerly Encryptics), a cybersecurity technology and professional services company.
+Keyavi Data provides evolutionary technology for self-protecting data using “intelligent armor”, as well as state-of-the-art cybersecurity strategy and design consulting services.
 Lewis brings over 27 years of experience in cybersecurity technology and executive management strategy.

 Editor’s Note: The video was shot back in August 2018, during the Black Hat Conference, and the article was written in December 2018.
 During those times Lewis was an independent consultant and analyst.
-Since the publishing of this article Elliot Lewis has become CEO of Encryptics.
+Since the publishing of this article Elliot Lewis has become CEO of Keyavi Data.